Genital Warts (Human Papillomavirus)Skip to the navigation

 Warts on the vulva or penis that do not go away on their own or after treatment often are biopsied to rule out precancerous or cancerous conditions.

 Removing genital warts does not cure an HPV infection.
-Although warts may go away with topical treatment, they may return because the HPV virus may still be in the body's cells.
+Warts may go away with topical treatment, but they may return, because HPV may still be in the body's cells.

 Even if genital warts have been removed or destroyed:

 - You may still be able to infect sex partners with HPV.